lawrips/redis-live/README.md

 * Responsive UX
 * Tested / support for Redis 3.x

-Currently, recommend running this only in a secure network (until auth and additional security is added).

 Features under consideration for the future (particularly if I get demand / requests):

 * Authentication